-The digital applications interface (DAI) allows the connection of various peripherals to any of the DAI pins (DAI\P20-1).
-Programs make these connections using the signal routing unit (SRU).
+The digital applications interface (DAI) provides the ability to connect various peripherals to any of the DAI pins (DAI\P20-1).

+Programs make these connections using the signal routing unit (SRU), shown in Figure 1.

 The SRU is a matrix routing unit (or group of multiplexers) that enables the peripherals provided by the DAI to be interconnected under software control.
-This allows easy use of the DAI associated peripherals for a much wider variety of applications by using a larger set of algorithms than is possible with nonconfigurable signal paths.
+This allows easy use of the DAI associated peripherals for a much wider variety of applications by using a larger set of algorithms than is possible with non configurable signal paths.

-The DAI includes eight serial ports, four precision clock generators (PCG), a S/PDIF transceiver, four ASRCs, and an input data port (IDP).
+The associated peripherals include eight serial ports, four precision clock generators (PCG), a S/PDIF transceiver, four ASRCs, and an input data port (IDP).
 The IDP provides an additional input path to the SHARC core, configurable as either eight channels of serial data, or a single 20-bit wide synchronous parallel data acquisition port.
 Each data channel has its own DMA channel that is independent from the processor's serial ports.